jotadiego/Lambad/README.md

 ]
 ```

-Ugly as it may seem, the resulting Lambad program is can be converted to a similarly unwieldly lambda expression which can be reduced to `λz.λs.s (s (s (s (s (s z))))`, our representation of 'six'.
+Ugly as it may seem, the resulting Lambad program is can be converted to a similarly unwieldy lambda expression which can be reduced to `λz.λs.s (s (s (s (s (s z))))`, our representation of 'six'.

-When building a programming language to be used for practical purposes, having a much simpler multiplication (`1.2;0.:`) is well worth the cost of having a less elegant representation for numbers, so it would be logical to stick to the well-justified convention of using the 'successor first' order, even if it means that we'd have counterintuitive expressions such as `:1` for 'zero'.
+When building a programming language to be used for practical purposes, having a much simpler multiplication (`1.2;0.:`) is well worth the cost of having a less elegant representation for numbers, so it would be logical to stick to the well-justified convention of using the 'successor first' order, even if it means that we'd have counter-intuitive expressions such as `:1` for 'zero'.
 However, by this point there should be no doubts that logic and practicality are _not_ priorities in the design of Lambad.
 We'll stick to the 'zero first' order, with its cumbersome multiplication and slightly nicer numbers because I _like_ it that way.

 ### Text and bytestreams